-The Lonely Doll is the first of a series of picture books created by writer/photographer Dare Wright.
-First published in 1957, The Lonely Doll follows the adventures of Edith, the titular Lonely Doll, who lives by herself in what appears to be a well-appointed human-sized highrise apartment.
+The Lonely Doll is the first of a series of picture books created by writer/photographer Dare Wright and published between 1957 and 1981.
+The series follows the adventures of Edith, the titular Lonely Doll, who lives by herself in what appears to be a well-appointed human-sized highrise apartment.
 In spite of her luxurious surroundings, Edith longs for a friend and is overwhelmed with gratitude when two anthropomorphic teddy bears—mischievous Little Bear and his stern papa Mr. Bear—come to live with her.
 Edith ended up going on many adventures with Little Bear over the course of ten slim books.

 The stories themselves are told with minimal text and evocative black-and-white photos of Edith, the author's real childhood doll, carefully posed to give the impression of a doll come to life as she interacts with a world made for humans.
 The books have gained a reputation over the years for being more sinister than they seem on the surface, as the climax of many of Edith's adventures is her anxiety over whether she will again be abandoned after angering Mr. Bear, or if she will find herself lost forever, unable to return home.
 The black-and-white photography (plus the ever-so-slightly Creepy Doll) only contributes to the eeriness.